-The sdp_health_check.sh script will produce a log file that can be provided to Perforce Support to help diagnose configuration issues and other problems.
+The sdp\health\check.sh script will produce a log file that can be provided to Perforce Support to help diagnose configuration issues and other problems.
 The script has these characteristics:

 - It is always safe to run.
 It does only analysis and reporting. - It does only fast checks, and has no interactive prompts.
-Some log files are captured such as checkpoint.log, but not potentially large ones such as the p4d server log. - It requires no command line arguments. - It works for any and all UNIX/Linux SDP version since 2007.
+Some log files are captured such as checkpoint.log, but not potentially large ones such as the p4d server log. - It requires no command line arguments. - It does not trasnfer sensitive information. - It works for any and all UNIX/Linux SDP version since 2007.